National Stadium, Singapore: SEA Games

-The stadium was one of the venues of the 2015 Southeast Asian Games, hosting the opening and closing ceremonies, athletics, and football.
+The stadium was one of the venues for the 2015 Southeast Asian Games, hosting the opening and closing ceremonies, athletics and football.

 Football

 The stadium hosting an international friendly between Brazil and Japan in 2014.

 The first football match held at the stadium was a friendly between Singapore Selection XI and Juventus in August 2014.
-The friendly match between Brazil and Japan in October 2014 was the first sell-out crowd of 55,000 at the stadium.
+The October 2014 friendly between Brazil and Japan drew the stadium's first sell-out crowd of 55,000.
 It also hosted the 2014 AFF Suzuki Cup in November 2014.
-In 2015, it hosted the Premier League Asia Trophy, between Premier League clubs Arsenal, Everton, Stoke City, and Singapore Selection XI.
+In 2015, it hosted the Premier League Asia Trophy, featuring Premier League clubs Arsenal, Everton, Stoke City, and Singapore Selection XI.

-The stadium hosted matches during the International Champions Cup in 2017 (hosting the ICC Singapore tournament between Chelsea, Bayern Munich and Inter Milan), 2018 (three matches), and 2019 (two matches).
+The stadium hosted International Champions Cup matches in 2017, when it staged the ICC Singapore tournament between Chelsea, Bayern Munich and Inter Milan, as well as three matches in 2018 and two in 2019.

-In 2018, as a participant in the 2018 AFF Championship, Singapore played two matches at the stadium for the group stages as the home team.
+During the 2018 AFF Championship, Singapore played two group-stage home matches at the stadium.

-As part of the Brazil Global Tour, Brazil played as series of friendlies against Senegal on 10 October 2019 and Nigeria on 13 October 2019 respectively.
+As part of the Brazil Global Tour, Brazil played a series of friendlies against Senegal on 10 October 2019 and Nigeria on 13 October 2019 respectively.

 On 15 July 2022, the stadium hosted the Singapore Trophy, a preseason friendly between Premier League clubs Liverpool and Crystal Palace.
 In May 2023, it was announced that the stadium would host the "Festival of Football" in late-July, which would feature friendlies between Tottenham Hotspur and AS Roma, Liverpool and Leicester City, and Liverpool and Bayern Munich.
 AS Roma were later replaced by Lion City Sailors of the Singapore Premier League, after the club was forced to pull out of the match after a pair of friendlies in South Korea were cancelled due to financial issues with their promoter.

-On 16 April 2025, TEG Sport and the Singapore Tourism Board have signed a five-year partnership to bring the Singapore Festival of Football with regular top-flight European football fixtures scheduled to play in Singapore in alternate years; 2025, 2027 and 2029.
-The European club announced to visit Singapore in 2025 is English team Arsenal and Newcastle United and Italian club AC Milan.
+On 16 April 2025, TEG Sport and the Singapore Tourism Board signed a five-year partnership to bring the Singapore Festival of Football to Singapore, with top-flight European football fixtures scheduled for alternate years: 2025, 2027 and 2029.
+The European clubs announced for the 2025 edition were English clubs Arsenal and Newcastle United, and Italian club AC Milan.